myWellbeing

 Lakehead University Mobile Safety App

 We have developed an app to give students like yourself an efficient way to access resources on campus, such as emergency contacts, a safety tool box and more.
-As well, safety alerts can be communication in real-time through the app.
+As well, safety alerts can be communicated in real-time through the app.

 If you would like to download Lakehead MobileSafety app, visit the Apple Store or Google Play.